 All rewards and punishments will be given at the resurrection not at death.
 In John 5:28, 29 Jesus said, “Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.”
-Here, Jesus made it very clear that the righteous would be rewarded with immortality at the time of the resurrection, and the wicked would be punished for their sins at the time of their resurrection.
+Jesus made it very clear that the righteous would be given immortality at the resurrection, and the wicked would be punished for their sins at the time of their resurrection.

 In His service,

 This post is also available in: हिन्दी (Hindi)